1) Chu-Ili mountains (Petroglyphs sites), 16-30 July; 8-22 October

 2) Bronze and Iron Age of pastoral societies, survey of the Tarbagatai mountains in southeast Kazakhstan; 5-20 August

 3) Complete geoarchaeological documentation of the foothills of the Eastern Trans-Ili Alatau mountains (East of Almaty), 8-22 October

 Laboratory of Geoarchaeology (Faculty of History, Archeology and Ethnology, Al-Farabi Kazakh National University) Kazakhstan

-During the summer and autumn of 2013, Laboratory of Geoarchaeology (Faculty of History, Archeology and Ethnology, Al-Farabi Kazakh National University) is organizing archaeological investigations covering all periods from Palaeolithic to Modern times all over Kazakhstan.
-The programme of work consist mainly in mapping, land and aerial photography, collection of paleodata for analyses.
+During the summer and autumn of 2017, Laboratory of Geoarchaeology (Faculty of History, Archeology and Ethnology, Al-Farabi Kazakh National University) is organizing archaeological investigations covering all periods from Palaeolithic to Modern times all over Kazakhstan.
+The programme of work consists mainly in mapping, land and aerial photography, collection of paleodata for analyses.
 Open-air lectures in the history, archaeology and geoarchaeology of Central Asia and visits of local sites will be included.
-Sessions will take place between July and October 2013 and are 15 days in duration.
+Sessions will take place between June and October 2017 and are 15 days in duration.
 Volunteers and student s of archaeology are welcome to join us.
 The participation fee is EU250 (or 300USD) per week and academic credit is given by the Kazakh National University.
 Interested volunteers and students of archaeology should contact the LGA to ask for full details on the various survey and excavation opportunities on offer.

-There will 2 expeditions occurring from July 01, 2013 - October 31, 2013
+There will 3 expeditions occurring from June 15, 2017 - October 31, 2017

 Application Deadline: Not applicable

 From Palaeolithic to modern times

 Minimum Length of Stay for Volunteers:

 Room and Board Arrangements